bespon/bespon_website/docs/spec_overview.md

 Boolean values are represented as `true` and `false`.
 As with `none`, all other capitalizations are invalid and must produce errors.
-The only way to obtain the literal strings `true` and `false`, in any capitalization, is to use quoted strings.
-Unlike TOML, boolean literals have a constant type in all contexts; they are not strings when used as dict keys, but booleans when used as dict values.
+The only way to obtain the literal strings "true" and "false", in any capitalization, is to use quoted strings.
+Unlike TOML, the meanings of `true` and `false` are NOT context-dependent; they are not strings when used as dict keys, but booleans when used as dict values.